brwnie/AnteVPN/README.md

 The configuration file is used to put the API keys from the various providers so the plugin can communicate with them.

+The configuration also contains the amount of checks required in order to validate an IP address, by default it is set to 1

-Generally the plugin will block on the first bad result reported, and it requires two successful checks to allow an IP to be authenticated
+Generally the plugin will block on the first bad result reported.

 ## Commands